-For R3 Program participants, aAt the time of the hurricane/s, the damaged residence must have been occupied by the Applicant and had to be the Applicant's primary residence.
+At the time of the hurricane/s, the damaged residence must have been occupied by the Applicant.
 The assisted or replacement home under the R3 Program must be the Applicant's primary residence at the time of application to the CEWRI Program.
 Primary residence is defined as the property that is occupied by the Applicant for most of the calendar year.
 Second homes, vacation residences, and seasonal rental properties are not eligible for assistance.
 Applicants who moved into the damaged property after the hurricane/s are not eligible for assistance under this Program.